-The following standards shall apply to the siting of all uses and structures that are in Open Space Designs or subject to Site Plan or Special Permit approval.
+The following standards for land development shall apply to the siting of all uses and structures that are in Open Space Designs or subject to Site Plan or Special Permit approval.
 They are recommended but not required for the siting of individual residences on existing lots where no Site Plan or Special Permit review is required.

-- A. Wherever feasible, retain and reuse existing old farm/woods roads and lanes rather than constructing new roads or driveways.
+- 8.3-1 Wherever feasible, retain and reuse existing old farm/woods roads and lanes rather than constructing new roads or driveways.
 This minimizes clearing and disruption of the landscape and takes advantage of the attractive way that old lanes are often lined with trees and stone walls.
-(This is not appropriate where reuse of a road would require widening in a manner that destroys trees or stone walls or where an existing road is aligned in a way that disrupts drainage or accelerates erosion.) - B. Preserve stone walls and hedgerows.
+(This is not appropriate where reuse of a road would require widening in a manner that destroys trees or stone walls or where an existing road is aligned in a way that disrupts drainage or accelerates erosion.) - 8.3-2 Preserve stone walls and hedgerows.
 These traditional landscape features define outdoor areas in a natural way and create corridors useful for wildlife.
-Using these features as property lines is often appropriate, as long as setback requirements do not result in constructing buildings in the middle of fields. - C. Avoid placing buildings in the middle of open fields.
+Using these features as property lines is often appropriate, as long as setback requirements do not result in constructing buildings in the middle of fields. - 8.3-3 Avoid placing buildings in the middle of open fields.
 Place them either at the edges of fields or in wooded areas.
-Septic systems and leach fields may be located in fields, however. - D. Use existing vegetation and topography to buffer and screen new buildings if possible, unless they are designed and located close to the road in the manner historically found in the Town.
+Septic systems and leach fields may be located in fields, however. - 8.3-4 Use existing vegetation and topography to buffer and screen new buildings if possible, unless they are designed and located close to the road in the manner historically found in the Town.
 If vegetative buffers are used, a minimum depth of 50 feet of mixed ground-covers, shrubs, and trees should be provided.
-Group buildings in clusters or tuck them behind tree lines or knolls rather than spreading them out across the landscape in a "sprawl" pattern. - E. Minimize clearing of vegetation at the edge of the road, clearing only as much as is necessary to create a driveway entrance with adequate sight distance.
-Use curves in the driveway to increase the screening of buildings. - F. Site buildings so that they do not protrude above treetops and crestlines of hills as seen from public places and roads.
+Group buildings in clusters or tuck them behind tree lines or knolls rather than spreading them out across the landscape in a "sprawl" pattern.

+- 8.3-5 Minimize clearing of vegetation at the edge of the road, clearing only as much as is necessary to create a driveway entrance with adequate sight distance.
+Use curves in the driveway to increase the screening of buildings. - 8.3-6 Site buildings so that they do not protrude above treetops and crestlines of hills as seen from public places and roads.
 Use vegetation as a backdrop to reduce the prominence of the structure.
-Wherever possible, open up views by selective cutting of small trees and pruning lower branches of large trees, rather than by clearing large areas or removing mature trees. - G. Minimize crossing of steep slopes with roads and driveways.
+Wherever possible, open up views by selective cutting of small trees and pruning lower branches of large trees, rather than by clearing large areas or removing mature trees. - 8.3-7 Minimize crossing of steep slopes with roads and driveways.
 When building on slopes, take advantage of the topography by building multi-level structures with entrances on more than one level (e.g., walk-out basements, garages under buildings), rather than grading the entire site flat.
-Use the flattest portions of the site for subsurface sewage disposal systems and parking areas. - H. Where feasible, site buildings and other areas to be developed in a manner that does not block trails or paths that have traditionally provided access to back land.
+Use the flattest portions of the site for subsurface sewage disposal systems and parking areas. - 8.3-8 Where feasible, site buildings and other areas to be developed in a manner that does not block trails or paths that have traditionally provided access to back land.
 This provision shall not be construed to create any public access rights that do not otherwise exist.